by Philip

 Today’s smell: The eucalyptus trees.

 Special moments: Walking to the beach on my own before anyone else was awake.
-And finding my missing cycling cap.
+Finding my missing cycling cap there.
 My first realisation – don’t spend a single mile regretting.
 For the past few days I’ve already been thinking – don’t wish away a single mile.
 This is precious time.
+Meeting Ray.
 Tea and cookies when we arrived.
+Being somewhere easy and comfy tonight.
 Gathering eucalyptus bark and twigs to light the wood burner.
 Walking out to watch the sunset, then through the campsite and eucalyptus trees down to the beach at dusk.
+Sharing my mantras with Cathy.

 Positive experience from my journal: Being on my own on the beach this morning.